What is Discourse?

 root@host [~/discourse]# source ~/.bashrc root@host [~/discourse]# bundle install

-Next, we will setup up our database configurations.
+Next, we will set up our database configurations.
 Let’s set up our database using the following commands.

 bundle exec rake db:create bundle exec rake db:migrate